Arthur Noble: Battle of Grand Pré

 At two in the morning, on February 11, 1747, the French army left their bivouac, advancing through snow that had been falling for thirty hours, so that in certain areas, it was four feet (over one meter) deep.
 A raging storm of unusual severity had taken the night.
 It was so stormy that many of the New Englander troops were convinced that attack was impossible, thus deterring an active watch.
 It was three o'clock in the morning when the French army reached assault position.
 Owing to the thick falling snow, they were unseen until close upon the New England sentries.
-Despite the storm, their Acadian guides were unerring in leading the French Canadian army to the houses where the English troops were posted.
+Despite the storm, their Acadian guides were unerring in leading the French Canadian army to the houses where the New England troops were posted.

 It was reported that some shots were initially fired to alarm the others.
 However, Coulon's assault was so swift, the doors of the houses they attacked were easily forced opened, surprising Noble's troops in their beds.
 Colonel Noble was killed early in the action, "fighting in his shirt", then mortally wounded by a musket ball to his forehead.
 Coulon was struck by a musket ball to his left arm leaving him faint from loss of blood.
 He was forced to retire his command to the chevalier de La Corne.
 He never recovered from that wound, and died from complications arising out of surgery to amputate that arm on April 3, 1750.

 The men offered what resistance was possible, however, it was ineffective.
 At five in the morning the attack ceased.
 So complete was the French Canadian surprise attack that six officers, including all of the Noble brothers, were killed along with 70 of their men, 60 were wounded, and 54 taken prisoner.
 Of their enemy's casualties, only six Canadians were killed and fourteen wounded.

-At early daylight, La Corne sent a flag of truce to ask for an English surgeon to tend to one of their seriously wounded captains, since the French surgeon was absent with Coulon.
+At early daylight, La Corne sent a flag of truce to ask the New Englanders for a surgeon to tend to one of their seriously wounded captains, since the French surgeon was absent with Coulon.
 This demand allowed hostages to be freed with hostilities being suspended until the surgeon's return.
 Thus, a truce was proposed at nine o'clock.
-The English were not prepared for the harsh winter conditions, not even having snow shoes.
+The New Englanders were not prepared for the harsh winter conditions, not even having snow shoes.
 Therefore, it was impossible for them to advance.
 Even the French were greatly fatigued and attempted no offensive movement.
 According to William Kingsford, had the New England troops been accustomed to fight under such circumstances, and placed in the position to do so, the probability is that the French Canadians would have been exterminated.
 However, since the New England troops were powerless, unable to move a yard from the beaten path, the truce was accordingly accepted.